 La motion capture reveals how a person moves and responds to their environment while biometric data reveal your current heart rate, stress levels, and mental and emotional state.
-There is even the climate control which can regulate the temperature inside the suit.
+There is even the climate control which can adjust the temperature inside the suit.

-The most important part of this system is biometrics: the co-founder of Teslasuit Dimitri Mikhalchuk has explained that the biometric data collected by the suit can determine whether the user is not interested, tired, nervous, stressed or scared.
+The most important part of this system is biometrics: the co-founder of Teslasuit Dimitri Mikhalchuk has explained that the biometric data collected by the suit can determine if the user is not interested, tired, nervous, stressed or scared.
 This is the type of information that can be used in virtual reality or augmented in response to the physical and mental state of those who use the system.

 Mikhalchuk expects the Teslasuit to be used exactly like this in the near future.
 But it is up to the game developers to accept the challenge.